TRaSH-Guides/Guides/docs/Plex/Tips/Plex-tips.md

         *Do you need a extra scan for your library to recognize new media?*

 1. Library scan interval if you enable option `4`
 1. With this option enabled, when an item’s file is deleted from the drive, it will be removed from the Plex library on the next scan.
-Disabling this option keeps the item in the library with an indicator superimposed over the item’s poster when the item is removed.
+Disabling this option keeps the item in the library with an overlay over the item’s poster when the item is removed.

     !!! check ""
         **Suggested: `Disabled`**